koszullab/instaGRAAL/README.md

 Note that this will disable the movie (it will play on the remote machine instead).

 However, instaGRAAL is based on OpenGL, which means there has to be an X server of some kind running on your target machine no matter what.
 While this allows for pretty movies and visualizations, it may prove problematic on an environment you don't have total control over, *e.g.* a server cluster.
-Currently, your best bet is asking the system administrator of the target machine to set up an X instance if they haven't already.
+Currently, your best bet is asking the system administrator of the target machine to set up an X instance (possibly virtual, such as Xvfb or ```xserver-xorg-video-dummy```) if they haven't already.

+### PyOpenGL/GLUT error

+If you encounter the following:

+    NullFunctionError: Attempt to call an undefined function glutInit, check for bool(glutInit) before calling

+check whether you have installed ```freeglut3-dev```.
+It seems that the ```pyopengl``` library [does not include a GLUT implementation](https://stackoverflow.com/questions/26700719/pyopengl-glutinit-nullfunctionerror) when installed from PyPI.
+Alternatively, just installing ```pyopengl``` with your package manager (*e.g.* ```python3-pyopengl``` on Ubuntu) seems to work as well.

 ### Codepy toolchain